libretro/docs/docs/library/ep128emu.md

 - if content file name contains `[req brd-rom]`, German BIOS will be used
 - if content file name contains `[req zrom]`, Hungarian language BIOS and EPDOS will be used
 - if EP128_DISK_ISDOS (or EP64_DISK_ISDOS) type is supplied via configuration file, IS-DOS (CP/M flavor for Enterprise) will be used
+- if content is a FAT12 hard disk image (with fixed disk indicator, F8) or a vhd hard disk image, updated EXOS and extra ROM image will be used

 ## Core options